emilydomanico/DIDB/README.md

 The application was build in R using the Shiny Package.

+Current working version is up at https://erdomanico.shinyapps.io/DIDB/.

-To run the application from RStudio: 1) install the Shiny package and 2) run "runGitHub("DIDB", "emilydomanico")"
+To run the the most recent version from RStudio: 1) install the Shiny package and 2) run "runGitHub("DIDB", "emilydomanico")"